 Lausanne, Switzerland – The one store that I had looked up before visiting the city as it sells English language books.
 It’s more of a large room, with an excellent glass frontage, and even has a large selection of “secondhand books” at a fixed price of CHF 5- each.

-The staff is inviting, and they even gave me a lovely catalog for the Penguin Black Collection for free along with my purchase.
-Moreover, if you enjoy street art, there is a large mural en route to the shop that makes for a pretty cool photo-op.
+The staff of Books Books Books was inviting, and they even gave me a lovely catalog for the Penguin Black Collection for free along with my purchase.
+Moreover, if you enjoy street art, a large mural en route to the shop makes for a pretty cool photo-op.

 I plan to keep this page updated with more bookstores when I visit them.
 But, I want this to be more than just about me.
 If you know of any independent bookstore and are willing to write a short note about it along with a photo, then shoot me a message, and I’ll add it to the list along with a link to one of your social media handles.
 Thanks